tarwn/lessthandot-hugo/blogs/content/posts/2013-01-31-umm-no-that-is-not.md

   <a href="/wp-content/uploads/blogs/DataMgmt/Denis/Oracle/FubarJobOutput.PNG?mtime=1359678223"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/Denis/Oracle/FubarJobOutput.PNG?mtime=1359678223" width="666" height="292" /></a>
 </div>

-The only reason I found out about this was because I was asked how to skip the &#8216;header' in SQL Server.
-After a good deal of puzzlement looking at this creative &#8216;solution' I told the person how to use bcp instead
+The only reason I found out about this was because I was asked how to skip the 'header' in SQL Server.
+After a good deal of puzzlement looking at this creative 'solution' I told the person how to use bcp instead

 Any crazy stories from the trenches you want to share in the comments?